yadSelvakumar/yadSelvakumar.github.io/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include macroeconomics, time-series econometrics and finance

 # Interests to show in About widget
-interests:
+# interests:
-  - Macroeconomics
+#   - Macroeconomics
-  - Computational Linguistics
+#   - Computational Linguistics
-  - Information Retrieval
+#   - Information Retrieval

 # Education to show in About widget
 education: